tristankitto/ANDIE/README.md

 If an image has not yet been opened in **ANDIE** then a pop-up will be displayed if the user tries to do anything that would normally affect an image.
 This includes applying any filter or transformation, save, export, etc.

 ## Attempting to Undo or Redo with empty stacks
-This error was handled and a popup was shown to the user explaining that the undo or redo failed.
-After testing we decided that the popup was not user friendly and is not something that is commonly used when an undo or redo fails due to an empty stack.
-Because of this the popup was removed for empty stack exceptions while the error was still handled.
-A popup will still occur if undo or redo fails for reasons other than an empty stack.
+This error was handled and a pop-up was shown to the user explaining that the undo or redo failed.
+After testing, we decided that the pop-up was not user friendly and does not match precedent in other editing software.
+For these reasons, the pop-up for empty stack exceptions was removed while the error was still handled.
+A pop-up will still occur if undo or redo fails for reasons other than an empty stack.

 ## Opening non-supported files
 Attempting to open any file that is not supported by **ANDIE** will result in a pop-up displaying this exception to the user and prompting them to open a different file.
 This works for non-image files as well as corrupted image files.

 ## Miscellaneous Exceptions
 Any other exceptions such as a filter failing to apply or an image failing to export for an unknown or unpredictable reason are also handled.
-Pop-up boxes displaying what went wrong should appear to the user if an unforseen exception is to occur to inform them that their action has not worked correctly.
+Pop-up boxes displaying what went wrong should appear to the user if an unforeseen exception is to occur to inform them that their action has not worked correctly.

 # Some of the Errors Handled

 ## Opening and Exiting when an image is unsaved
 **ANDIE** now prompts the user to save their image before opening a new one or before exiting the program using the exit button in the file menu or the JFrame's exit button.
-The user can either save and continue, not save and continue, or cancel the action.
+The user can either save and continue, continue without saving, or cancel the action.

 ## Filters applied to newly opened images
 When opening a new image, after already having an edited image open, the newly opened image would have the same filters now applied to it.
 This has been remedied and now any image that is opened will have no filters applied to it unless it has a **.ops** file.